dhineshp565/InfluenzaA_Typing/README.md

 # InfluenzaNanopore

 ## Description
-This is the nextflow version of https://github.com/jimmyliu1326/InfluenzaNanopore with insflu typing and ORF generation
+This is the nextflow version of https://github.com/jimmyliu1326/InfluenzaNanopore with Influenza typing and ORF generation

 ## Usage
 ```